-- (i) By transfer to one or more other bodies established for exclusively charitable purposes within, the same as or similar to the Objects: - (ii) Directly for the Objects or charitable purposes within or similar to the Objects; or - (iii) In such other manner consistent with charitable status as the Commission approves in writing in advance.
+- (i) By transfer to one or more other bodies established for exclusively charitable purposes within, the same as or similar to the Objects; - (ii) Directly for the Objects or charitable purposes within or similar to the Objects; or - (iii) In such other manner consistent with charitable status as the Commission approves in writing in advance.

 The new structure means that GIFT (Gwent) is now a subsidiary of the Chief Constable for Gwent and PCC Group.
-However no assets or liabilities of the Charity are reflected in the Balance Sheet of the Chief Constable and PCC Group on the grounds of materiality.
+However, no assets or liabilities of the Charity are reflected in the Balance Sheet of the Chief Constable and PCC Group on the grounds of materiality.

-The annual report and the audited financial statements for the year ended 31st July 2019 disclosed net current assets of £25,811 and retained a profit for the year of £125.
+The annual report and the audited financial statements for the year ended 31st July 2020 disclosed net current assets of £9,925 (2019/20 £25,811) and retained a loss for the year of £15,887 (2019/20 profit of £125).